Natural Earth Garden Villages

 For the glory of the garden glorifieth everyone.’ – Rudyard Kipling.

-Instead of being in a system that produces high stress and worries, easily leading people and countries into debt we should redirect our vision and energies into living and aligning with nature.
+Instead of being in a system that produces high stress and increasing debts and worries,we can easily direct our vision and energies into living and aligning with nature.

 “Human beings long embedded within their environment, have always been sensitive to the meanings that surround them, those contained within plant communications, as with all communications, generate feelings in us in response.
 We know the touch of the world upon us, that we have been caressed by meaning.”